Common Career Mistakes and How to Avoid Them

 How Can You Network Better?

-- Attend professional conferences
+- Attend professional events

-- Join online forums and communities related to your field
+- Join online forums related to your subject

-- Volunteer for organizational work
+- Volunteer for the task of organizing

 - Participate in resource groups for employees.